Skip to main content

 Open Space Farmlands

-Open Space Division owns farmland at 5 sites, and we contract with farmers with to manage the lands for agricultural production and to support wildlife.
+Open Space Division owns five agricultural sites, and we contract with farmers to manage the lands for agricultural production and support wildlife.
 The agricultural lands include Los Poblanos Fields Open Space, Hubbell Oxbow Farm, Alamo Farm, and Open Space Visitor Center Farm.
 The Candelaria Nature Preserve is our 5th site, which is transitioning from agricultural production to a wildlife preserve.
 More information about the farmers and our sites is detailed below.

-Farmland throughout the Albuquerque valley- and those who steward it, produces the food we eat, recharges our aquifer, provides habitat for wildlife, and presents us with beautiful living landscapes.
+Farmland throughout the Rio Grade valley- and those who steward it, produces the food we eat, recharges our aquifer, provides habitat for wildlife, and presents us with beautiful living landscapes.
 As development spreads across the Middle Rio Grande valley, our farmland treasures are vanishing.
 To preserve this dwindling resource, the City of Albuquerque has acquired five farms to manage as Major Public Open Space.
-Open Space Farmlands provide us with unique opportunities to enjoy farming and farm landscapes, educational activities, wildlife, recreation and special events.
+Open Space Farmlands provide unique opportunities to enjoy farming, agricultural landscapes, educational activities, wildlife, recreation and special events.

 The properties include the Hubbell/Oxbow farm, Los Poblanos Fields (LPF), Alamo Farm, and the farm at the Open Space Visitor Center (OSVC).
-The farm lands are managed with the goals of preserving agricultural tradition in the Rio Grande Valley, providing forage and habitat for wildlife, and establishing low-impact recreational opportunities.
+Lastly there is the Candelaria Nature Preserve which is tranistioning out of agricultural use.
+Our goals are to preserve agricultural tradition in the Rio Grande Valley, provide forage and habitat for wildlife, and establish low-impact recreational opportunities.
 To accomplish this, we contract with farmers to manage these public spaces while also growing their own varieties of agricultural crops.
 Farmers achieve their goals using a variety of techniques, while fulfilling the mission of the Open Space agricultural program to provide mixed-use public lands.
 The farmers at LPF and the OSVC also facilitate complementary activities such as community gardens, education programs, and special events.

 Meet the Farmers: